 I appreciate you reading about my version of Step 7 in Alcoholics Anonymous, “Humbly asked Him to remove our shortcomings”.

 I hope this is helpful for you to to get my understanding of Step 7 to hear how I practice it.

-Rather, it’s praying to god to remove our shortcomings or praying to go through the day with some grace and handle the challenges with some dignity.
+Rather, it’s praying to god to remove our shortcomings or pray to go through the day with some grace and handle the challenges with some dignity.

-Praying to remember God throughout the day praying to remember I love my wife when my mind is racing insane and —she’s wrong and she shouldn’t have— praying to remember I love every in AA when they’ve said something I don’t like and they’re not doing it right and they’re not working and good enough program.
+Praying to remember God throughout the day, praying to remember I love my wife when my mind is racing insane and —she’s wrong and she shouldn’t have— praying to remember I love every in AA when they’ve said something I don’t like and they’re not doing it right and they’re not working and have a good enough program.

-I’m honored you’ve got to the end.
-I love to hear your feedback.
+I’m honored you got to the end.
+I would love to hear your feedback.